cnidaire/Master1_Internship/report.md

 ## Entrez to access the NCBI library from Python

-Entrez (ref: https://www.ncbi.nlm.nih.gov/Web/Search/entrezfs.html), Global Query Cross-Database Search System, is a searching tool provided by NCBI enabling one to browse through the information of over 20 databases such as Swiss-Prot, PRF, and PIR-International.
+Entrez, Global Query Cross-Database Search System, [@entrez] is a searching tool provided by NCBI enabling one to browse through the information of over 20 databases such as Swiss-Prot, PRF, and PIR-International.

 It is an indexing and retrieving system gathering data from various sources and handing it back in a uniform format such as FlatFile, Fasta, or XML.
 Thanks to it, it is possible to retrieve information without going through the NCBI website and it makes it easier to